HugoBlox/theme-academic-cv/content/author/admin/_index.md

 +++

-I have a creative passion and experience in the areas of data visualization, data analysis/retrieval, and marketing.
-With both a MIS degree and a Master of Data Science, I aim to increase to my knowledge and ability in the world of machine learning, user experience interfaces, and market related data modeling.
+I am a passionate communicator of ideas, with experience and education in data visualization, data retrieval and analysis, and marketing.
+With a Bachelor's in Management Information Systems,a Master of Data Science, and experience in the private industry and government in communicating with data and solving problems, I seek to address the challenges of the future with my skill and drive.
+I am interested in learning more in machine learning, user experience interfaces, and market related data modeling.
+As I am finishing my Master's, I am seeking full-time roles for September 2019 in data analytics and visualization in Montreal and Ottawa.